Montlake Bridge

+History

+The Montlake Cut was constructed at a narrow isthmus that had been used as an east–west portage by indigenous Coast Salish people; its name in Lushootseed is stəx̌ʷugʷił ("carry a canoe").
+Plans for a canal to connect Lake Union and Lake Washington emerged as early as the 1860s with the isthmus chosen as the most practical site.
+A north–south road across the portage was constructed in 1879, while a narrow canal was excavated perpendicular to it.
+A bridge was constructed over the canal and its set of locks; a larger replacement was later proposed to carry streetcars to the University of Washington campus on the north side in time for the Alaska–Yukon–Pacific Exposition in 1909.
+A temporary structure was built for the exposition and replaced with a suspension bridge for foot traffic in 1910 as construction on the wider and deeper Montlake Cut began.

 Piers and abutments for a permanent bridge were built in 1914 as part of construction for the Ship Canal, but a serious proposal for a bridge at Montlake didn't come until 1916.
 The first bridge in its place was a makeshift walkway made from a series of barges, set up by graduate manager Dar Meisnest to allow football fans to cross for the Washington/Dartmouth game in 1920.
 The temporary bridge was so heavily traveled, it demonstrated the need for a permanent structure, which was finished in June 1925.
 The permanent bridge was opened on June 27, 1925, a month ahead of schedule and as the centerpiece for a local parade that drew thousands of residents.
+The bridge was constructed by the city of Seattle at a cost of $670,000.
+The steel was fabricated and erected by the Wallace Equipment Company.
+A. Munster, acting bridge engineer of the City of Seattle supervised the construction, J. D. Blackwell was city engineer and D. W. McMorris was assistant engineer.